CHERIoT-Platform/cheriot-rtos/docs/GettingStarted.md

  - The LLVM-based toolchain with CHERIoT support
  - The emulator generated from the Sail formal model of the CHERIoT ISA
  - The xmake build tool
+ - [Sonata only] u2futils to create images that Sonata's loader can boot

 Building LLVM is fairly simple, but requires a fast machine and several GiBs of disk space.
 Building the executable model requires a working ocaml installation.